vitpdel/CPUMonitor/README.md

 # CPUMonitor
-A CPU and RAM monitor made with python
+A CPU and RAM usage monitor made with python